vess-dev/Advent-of-Code/README.md

 - Rust 2021 installed.
 - "cargo" as a recognized terminal command.

+- Golang 1.21 installed.
+- "go" as a recognized terminal command.

 ## Directory

 The years written in Python contain the following structure:

 - /input/day\*.txt : Holds the inputs in text files.
-- day\*.py : The code that solves both parts of the day from the input held in "/input".
+- /day\*.py : The code that solves both parts of the day from the input held in "/input".
-- timing.py : Code that times every solution for both parts and prints the average.
+- /timing.py : Code that times every solution for both parts and prints the average.

 The years written in Rust contain the following structure:

 - /input/day\*.txt : Holds the inputs in text files.
 - /src/day\*.rs : The code that solves both parts of the day from the input held in "/input".
 - /src/timing.rs : Code that times every solution for both parts and prints the average.

+The years written in Golang contain the following structure:

+- /input/day\*.txt : Holds the inputs in text files.
+- /day\*.go : The code that solves both parts of the day from the input held in "/input".
+- /timing.go : Code that times every solution for both parts and prints the average.

 In the top level directory: